HOGENT-Databases/DB2-Workshops/workshops/subqueries/subqueries-tennis.md

 ![img](/workshops/shared/images/diagrams/diagram-tennis.png)

 ## Exercises
-1. Give the name and number of the players that already got more penalties than​ they played matches.
+1. Give the name and number of the players that already got more penalties than they played matches.

 ### Solution